 Public School Finance Expertise, Appointed by the President of the Senate

-Matt Samelson is the director of special projects for the Donnell-Kay Foundation, which engages K-12 education policy in Colorado, and is an attorney with Western Environmental Law Partners.
+Matt Samelson is the Program Manager at the Western Conservation Foundation, and is an attorney with Western Environmental Law Partners.
 Matt’s education work focuses on public school infrastructure issues, such as facilities, transportation, school finance, bond and mill levies, and educator housing.
 Recently, he helped improve transit equity in the Denver metro area by working with numerous youth and community organizations to create a more affordable RTD youth pass.
 As an attorney, Matt works on a variety of oil and gas policy issues for conservation groups and communities.
 Matt has a law degree from the University of Colorado and a Master of Public Administration degree from the University of Colorado Denver.
 Prior to engaging in law and policy work, Matt was a journalist for eight years.